alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

 The demo utilizes [`Transformer.js`](https://huggingface.co/docs/transformers.js/index) to load and run a (smaller) LLM (large language model) in the web browser.
 It uses `Vite`'s `Worker` to run the model in the background, hence this would have to be a React or Svelte app.

-## HuggingFace Model
+## Large Language Model

 Among [models](https://llm.extractum.io/list/?4GB) require less than 4GB VRAM, There are [not many](https://huggingface.co/models?pipeline_tag=text-generation&library=transformers.js&sort=trending) supported by `Transformer.js`, and even fewer can be loaded and run properly.
-Due to some issue of `Vite`, it's even harder to load and run models locally.
+Due to some bundling issue of `Vite`, it's actually harder to load and run models locally.

 The ones I've successfully tested includes: